-Fast fashion is ‘fast’ in a number of senses: the rate of production is fast; the customer’s decision to purchase is fast; delivery is fast; and garments are worn fast, usually only a few times before being discarded.
-It is a model that is entirely unsustainable.
+Fast fashion is ‘fast’ in a number of senses: the changes in fashion are fast, the rate of production is fast; the customer’s decision to purchase is fast; delivery is fast; and garments are worn fast – usually only a few times before being discarded.

 The rise of fast fashion has had devastating consequences, from its reliance on plastic fabrics and its enormous carbon footprint to its erosion of workers’ rights.

 In this article we explain what we mean when we say ‘fast fashion’ and why it is so bad for people and the planet.

 In the last few decades, we have seen fashion trends changing more and more quickly.
 Pressures on workers to produce more and at lower prices have grown alongside pressures on consumers to turn to the newest trends.

 Fast changing trends